Skip to content

 df_monitor_checker_name String Monitor name

-df_monitor_checker_value String Value at the time of detection trigger
+df_monitor_checker_value String Value when the detection triggers an event

-df_monitor_checker_value_dumps str(JSON) Value at the time of detection trigger (JSON serialized)
+df_monitor_checker_value_dumps str(JSON) Value when the detection triggers an event (JSON serialized)

 df_event_link String Event jump link